 And Jay Carney at the White House afternoon repeated it.

-Uh here's the problem, folks.
+Here's the problem, folks.

-As we told you earlier in the busy broadcast today, Robert Petzel, Dr. Petzel, had announced he was leaving the VA.
+As we told you earlier in the busy broadcast today, Robert Petzel, Dr. Petzel, had announced he was leaving the VA, what, a long time ago, maybe a year ago.

 I forget the exact time, but long before any of this came to light.

-His re it was in May of last year that Obama announced his replacement.
+It was in May of last year that Obama announced his replacement.

 So it was at least May of last year when it was known that Petzel was leaving.

-And yet here is Jay Carney going out to the press this afternoon, making it sound like boy Obama was really mad.
+And yet here is Jay Carney going out to the press this afternoon, making it sound like, boy, Obama was really mad.

-And when we found out the lackadaisical and irresponsible attitude, we took immediate action, and this guy is leaving, and the American Legion is happy and he's gone.
+And when we found out the lackadaisical and irresponsible attitude, we took immediate action.

-Except Obama named his replacement last May.
+except Obama named his replacement last May.

 Petzl announced his retirement back in September.